zihzhan/microsoft-graph-docs/api-reference/beta/api/policy-update.md

 ```

 ### Response
 The following example shows the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties are returned from an actual call.

 ```http
 HTTP/1.1 204 No Content